rails/rails/guides/source/working_with_javascript_in_rails.md

 ```

 Awkward, right?
 We could pull the function definition out of the click handler,
-and turn it into CoffeeScript:
+and turn it a function:

 ```js
 window.paintIt = function(element, backgroundColor, textColor) {